 Our researchers regularly require participants for our studies who represent a broad range of ages and life experiences.
+We especially seek adults 40 to 80 years of age.
 To invite participants from the UTSC community and surrounding areas, we have created an Adult Volunteer Panel.
 It’s a registry of people who are signed up and willing to take part in studies from time to time.
 Most studies are conducted in person at the University.
 Participants are typically paid a nominal fee for their participation.

 Am I eligible?
 What's involved?

 We seek adults aged 18 and older who are not currently enrolled in our first-year PSYA01/PSYA02 psychology courses (why?).
 Studies may take as little as one hour of your time or may be longer.
 Some are entirely online.
 People typically take part in one or two studies per year.
 How often you take part depends on your schedule and whether you qualify for a study that's currently running.
 If you’re interested, please consider joining the Panel!

 - Read our Consent Form to learn more about what joining the Panel involves.

 - Create a profile in our AVP system with your contact information and answer some short questions about you.

 Are you curious about what kinds of work psychology researchers do at UTSC?
 The methods or tools we use?
 What questions we're trying to answer?
 How scientific knowledge is created?
 By taking part in our studies, you can glimpse these things up close.
 More important, though, psychology research can’t happen without participants.